Liga de Fútbol Americano Profesional: 2022

-The Saltillo Dinos finished the year with a league-best 5-1 record, suffering their only loss to the Naucalpan Raptors on a 27-28 thriller that featured a game-winning score by QB Bruno Márquez as time expired.
+The Dinos de Saltillo finished the year with a league-best 5–1 record, suffering their only loss to the Raptors de Naucalpan on a 27-28 thriller that featured a game-winning score by QB Bruno Márquez as time expired.
 However, their success did not translate to the playoffs.

-Despite ending with a 1-5 record, the Queretaro Gallos Negros qualified for the post-season.
+Despite ending with a 1–5 record, the Gallos Negros de Querétaro qualified for the post-season.
 They proceeded to go on a miraculous playoff run, earning a spot in the Tazón México.
-Meanwhile, the Monterrey Fundidores defeated the Naucalpan Raptors in the semi-final to become the second team that would compete in the championship.
+Meanwhile, the Fundidores de Monterrey defeated the Raptors de Naucalpan in the semi-final to become the second team that would compete in the championship.